HarperFast/.github/profile/README.md

 ---

-## Source Available vs Open Source
+## Open Source vs Source Available

 At Harper, we take special care to distinguish between **open source** and **source available** software.

 **Open source** software must be licensed under an OSI-approved license (we use [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) as the default), allowing anyone to use, modify, and distribute the software freely.
+The core, [`@HarperFast/Harper`](https://github.com/HarperDB/Harper) repo is open source along with many additional Harper plugins, applications, examples, tooling, and more.

 **Source available** software, on the other hand, allows users to view the source code but may have restrictions on its use, modification, or distribution.
 By default, we use the [Elastic License 2.0](https://www.elastic.co/licensing/elastic-license) for source available projects.
+Certain Harper products, such as the Harper Replication Plugin and Harper Fabric are source available.
+While a majority of our projects are open source, always pay special attention to the license within any repository or distribution to understand the specific terms and conditions that apply.